wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 **Q:**&ensp;How does one get established in the higher state, the state of pure witnessing?

 **M:**&ensp;Consciousness does not shine by itself.
 It shines by a light beyond it.
-Having seen the dream-like quality of consciousness, look for the light in which it appears, which gives it being.
+Having seen the dream-like quality of consciousness, look for the light in which it appears, which gives it beïng.
 There is the content of consciousness as well as the awareness of it.

 **Q:**&ensp;I know and I know that I know.